Jhow-Rambo/itdt_backend_fastAPI/README.md

 $ uvicorn main:app --reload --port 3000
 ```

+After all this commands the API should be running.
+Try to access http://localhost:3000/docs to se the documentation.

 ## License

 This project is licensed under the terms of the MIT license.